 - Site: www.regaleira.pt/en

-There are many hotels where you can spend the next couple of nights, however we have two great options for you to consider.
+There are many hotels where you can spend the next couple of nights, however I have two great options for you to consider.

 Another amazing place to stay and close to several points of interest in Sintra is The Biester Charm House (affiliate link).
 Among other amenities, you’ll have free private parking, a swimming pool, wonderful views – all that you can ask for to relax in an idyllic scenery.